DjoserGenomics/djosergenomics.github.io/_posts/2025-08-07-Scroll-3-Khufus-Calculations.md

 Once the reference transcriptome index is prepared, it's time to quantify transcript abundances for each sample using **Kallisto's `quant`** command.

-`kallisto quant` takes your indexed reference and your raw FASTQ files and performs **psuedoalignment** to estimate how many transcripts are present in each sample—quickly and efficiently.
+`kallisto quant` takes your indexed reference and your raw FASTQ files and performs **psuedoalignment** to estimate how many transcripts are present in each sample, quickly and efficiently.

 ### 🗂️ Sample Setup